 – Dr. Stephen Forssell

 Lesbian, gay, bisexual and transgender (LGBT) individuals exist at a unique cross-section of our ever-changing healthcare landscape.
-With the publication of the Institute of Medicine’s “Report on the Health of LGBT People” and the inclusion of LGBT people as a population of focus in Healthy People 2020, the health concerns of this population have come to the forefront of medical, social and political thinking.
+With the inclusion of LGBT people as a population of focus in Healthy People 2020, the health concerns of this population have come to the forefront of medical, social and political thinking.